Efficient shape-constrained inference for the autocovariance sequence from a reversible Markov chain: Introduction

 \section{Introduction}

-Markov chain Monte Carlo (MCMC) is a routinely used tool for approximating intractable integrals of the form $\mu=\int g(x)\pi(dx)$, where $\pi$ is an intractable probability measure on a measurable space $(X,\mathscr{X})$ and $g:X\to\mathbb{R}$ is a $\pi$-integrable function.
+Markov chain Monte Carlo (MCMC) is a routinely used tool for approximating intractable integrals of the form $\mu=\int g(x)\pi(dx)$, where $\pi$ is an intractable probability measure on a measurable space $(\mathsf{X},\mathscr{X})$ and $g:\mathsf{X}\to\mathbb{R}$ is a $\pi$-integrable function.
 In MCMC, a Markov chain $X_0,X_1,X_2,...$ with transition kernel $Q$ and stationary probability measure $\pi$ is simulated for some finite number of iterations $M$, possibly after an initial burn-in period, and $\mu$ can then be estimated by the empirical average

 In general, $g(X_t)$ from a Markov chain may have nonzero covariance.
-For a Markov chain transition kernel $Q$ with a unique stationary probability measure $\pi$, define the autocovariance sequence $\gamma=\{\gamma(k)\}_{k=-\infty}^{\infty}$ Our object in this work is to estimate the autocovariance sequence $\gamma\in \R^\Z$.
+For a Markov chain transition kernel $Q$ with a unique stationary probability measure $\pi$, define the autocovariance sequence $\gamma=\{\gamma(k)\}_{k=-\infty}^{\infty}$ In this work, we study the problem of estimating the autocovariance sequence $\gamma \in \R^\Z$ from a reversible Markov chain by exploiting shape constraints satisfied by the autocovariance sequence $\gamma$.
+It is a well known result that for a reversible Markov chain, the autocovariance sequence $\gamma$ admits the following representation [e.g., \citealp{Rudin1973-ry}]:

+for a unique positive measure $F$ supported on $[-1,1]$.
+For a function on $\R$ or $\Z$, admitting a certain mixture representation has an implication in its global shape \citep{Hausdorff1921-kl, Feller1939-fp,Steutel1969-mn,jewell1982mixtures,Balabdaoui2020-nn}.
+For instance, if the support of $F$ in \eqref{eq:spectralMeasure} is contained in $[0,1]$, $\gamma$ is \textit{completely monotone}, meaning the inequalities $(-1)^n \Delta^n \gamma(j) \geq 0$ are satisfied for all $j, n \in \mathbb{N}$ where $\Delta^n \gamma(j)=\Delta^{n-1} \gamma(j+1)-\Delta^{n-1} \gamma(j)$ is a difference operator with $\Delta^0 \gamma=\gamma$.
+While $\gamma$ is not, in general, completely monotone because the support of $F$ may extend outside of $[0,1]$, the representation \eqref{eq:spectralMeasure} still imposes an infinite number of shape constraints on $\gamma$ (see Proposition~\ref{prop:momentSeq}).
+To exploit such structure in $\gamma$, in this work, we propose an estimator of the autocovariance sequence based on the $\ell_2$ projection of an initial input autocovariance sequence estimate, such as the ordinary empirical autocovariance sequence, onto the set of sequences admitting a representation as in~\eqref{eq:spectralMeasure}.